 GFT works across eight major river catchments in Dumfries and Galloway- the Luce, Bladnoch, Cree, Water of Fleet, Kirkcudbrightshire Dee, Urr, Annan and Border Esk.

-We work closely with the six District Salmon Fishery Boards in Galloway, River Annan DSFB and the Esk and Liddle Improvement Association (ELIA).
-For more detailed information on our work across Galloway please see the what we do section of our website.
+We work closely with the six District Salmon Fishery Boards in Galloway, Annan DSFB and the Esk and Liddle Improvement Association (ELIA).
+For more detailed information on our work across Galloway please see the 'Projects' section of our website.

 From mountains to moorland and rolling hills to fertile floodplains, the landscape of Dumfries and Galloway is characterised by its lochs, rivers and burns.
 The waters on which the Trust works provide an amazing and outstanding array of freshwater lochs and rivers which support some of the most diverse fish populations in Scotland.
 Each river is unique and individual in its own right and all attract much interest from anglers, walkers and wildlife enthusiasts.